-Bulgaria: Since state of emergency started, AES Galabovo and its wind farm produced over 415,000 MWh6.
-May 2020. / SEE Energy News
+Bulgaria: Since state of emergency started, AES Galabovo and its wind farm produced over 415,000 MWh, SEE Energy News

 Since the state of emergency was declared in Bulgaria, coal-fired thermal power plant AES Galabovo and its wind farm Saint Nikola produced around 415,000 MWh of electricity in the period between 13 March and 4 May, AES Bulgaria said.